benchmark-urbanism/cityseer-api/docs/content/attribution.md

-# Attribution
+# Support and Attribution

 The development and maintenance of the `cityseer` package takes substantial time and effort.

-If you wish to use the package for commercial purposes free from the copy-left AGPLv3 requirements, then please <a href="mailto:info@benchmarkurbanism.com">get in touch</a> to arrange for a commercial license with an optional provision for support.
+`cityseer` is licensed as AGPLv3.
+If you wish to use the package as part of commercial workflows free from the copy-left AGPLv3 requirements, then please <a href="mailto:info@benchmarkurbanism.com">get in touch</a> to arrange for a commercial license with an optional provision for technical support.

-If you wish to sponsor the development of added functionality, then please <a href="mailto:info@benchmarkurbanism.com">get in touch</a> to discuss your needs.
+If you wish to sponsor the development of additional or bespoke functionality, then please send an <a href="mailto:info@benchmarkurbanism.com">email</a> to discuss your needs.

-Use for non-commercial academic or research purposes is actively encouraged and no special permission is required.
+Use for non-commercial purposes by students or researchers is actively encouraged and no special permission is required.
+Time permitting, for general help with workflows, critique, or feedback in support of research projects or papers, please <a href="mailto:info@benchmarkurbanism.com">get in touch</a>.

+Please report technical issues to the [github issues tracker](https://github.com/benchmark-urbanism/cityseer-api/issues) and direct more general questions to [stackoverflow](https://stackoverflow.com/), where the question should be tagged `cityseer`.
+Feel free to <a href="mailto:info@benchmarkurbanism.com">email</a> directly if the question goes unnoticed or unanswered.

-In general, please indicate your use and support of the package by displaying clearly legible attribution with a link to the documentation website.
-When producing visual outputs, please include one of the following logos along with a link to the documentation website.
+In general, if using the package, please indicate your use and support by displaying clearly legible attribution with a link to the documentation website.
+When producing visual outputs, please include one of the following logos alongside the link to the documentation.

 ![Cityseer white logo](../src/assets/logos/cityseer_logo_white.png)
 _Cityseer white logo._